AntareepDey/dev-setup/Readme.md

 # Guide to Setup Fedora (F42 and up) :
-This guide has been compiled by me in order to make it easier for me to setup fedora on any other system in the future.
-Most of the methods mentioned in this document have been specifically centered around my preferences and the problem i have faced in the past to setup fedora .
+This guide has been compiled by me in order to make it easier for me to setup fedora with Gnome as a window manager on any other system in the future.
+Most of the methods mentioned in this document have been specifically centered around my preferences and the problem I faced to setup fedora .
 Please Check everything before running these on your own and at your own risk.
 <br>

-### Before running any Command make changes to config file:
+### [Just After Fresh Install] Before running any Command make changes to config file:
 ```bash
   sudo nano /etc/dnf/dnf.conf
   ```